-This guide describes the way of obtaining data from CMSV6 in Wialon with the example of video transmission.
-This process includes creating and configuring a unit and a command with a video request.
-Other types of commands are enumerated at the end of this document, you can also find the commands available for units with the CMSV6 Gateway device type.
+This guide describes the way of obtaining data from CMSV6 in Wialon on the example of live-streaming.
+This process includes creating and configuring a unit.
+At the end of this document, you can also find the commands available for units with the CMSV6 Gateway device type.

-For correct video transmission in Wialon, it is required to set up a proxy server on the side of CMSV6 and configure it so that the data is transferred via HTTPS connection.
+To get live streams in Wialon, it is required to set up a proxy server on the side of CMSV6 and configure data transfer via HTTPS connection.
 An HTTP connection allows transmitting telematic data, but not live-streaming.

-The data sent by the device, such as photo and video files, is stored on the CMSV6 server.
-Only links to these files are sent to Wialon.
-To get access to them, you should create a command of the corresponding type in the unit properties.
+The data sent by the devices, such as photo and video files, are stored on the CMSV6 server.
+You can access them using the commands created in the unit properties (see Command types below).

-When this command is sent, video recordings are uploaded from the device to the CMSV6 server.
-If there is no connection to the device, the query execution is postponed until the device is connected to the server.
-To see if the video is uploaded to the CMSV6 server, execute a get_video_records_info command.
+When this command is sent, the video playback is uploaded from the device to the CMSV6 server.
+If there is no connection with the device, the request execution is postponed until the device is connected to the server.
+To see if a video is uploaded to the CMSV6 server, execute the get_video_records_info command.

-This command allows you to query information about the video that is stored in the device or on the CMSV6 servers.
-You can select the location of the data in the properties of the command.
+This command allows you to request information about the video that is stored in the device or on the CMSV6 servers.
+You can select the location of the data in the command properties.

-Besides, you can query messages from units for the required interval (the Data messages type, show parameters as raw data).
+Besides, you can request messages from units for the necessary interval (the Data messages type, show parameters as raw data).
 The iconwill be displayed in the Media column of the resulting table.
 Click on it to view the found photo and video files.

 The messages with media files contain the following parameters: